kreshuklab/plant-seg/docs/chapters/getting_started/installation.md

 ## Install Mamba
 The easiest way to install PlantSeg is by using the [conda (Anaconda)](https://www.anaconda.com/) or [mamba (Miniforge)](https://mamba.readthedocs.io/en/latest/index.html) package manager.
-We recomend using `mamba` because it is faster and usually more consistent than `conda`.
+We recommend using `mamba` because it is faster and usually more consistent than `conda`.

 === "Linux"